marjamis/website/README.md

 ## The IT industry, how does it all fit together?

-With the IT industry becoming more complex, entangled together but also being very diverse, how do we link all these thoughts and techniques together in a successful result?
+With the IT industry becoming more complex, entangled together but also being very diverse, how do we link all these thoughts and techniques together for a successful result?
 [This is my attempt](./pages/how_does_it_all_fit_together/) to work through this for myself and hopefully others will find it useful as well.

 ---
 <p></p>
 ---

 ## Last 10 Posts (most recent first)